greenbone/templates/README-template.md

 Add reference on used package manager or other details so users unfamiliar with this programming language understand the context.

+Note the `pip` refers to the Python 3 package manager.
+In environment where Python 2 is also available the correct command may be `pip3`.

+If the installation instructions are very complex or only relevant to specific environments or use cases, consider creating a separate INSTALL.md file and [linking it here](INSTALL.md).

 ## Usage

 Code blocks illustrating common usage with explanation.